-The decisions are announced in December after the annual grant call.m We will send an email to all grant applicants.
+The decisions about the annual grant call are announced in December.
+We will send an email about the decisions to all grant applicants.
 In addition, the grant recipients will receive a letter of notification by mail.
-We will also publish the names of grant recipients on the website and in our annual report.
+We will also publish the names of grant recipients on our website and in our annual report.

 Can I apply for a grant with two different applications?